speakeasy-api/flask-openapi-example/README.md

     </a>
 </div>

-This is a simple Library API built with Flask, `flask-sorest`, and SQLAlchemy.
+This is a simple Library API built with Flask, `flask-smorest`, and SQLAlchemy.
 It provides the endpoints used to manage books in a library, including creating, reading, updating, and deleting books.
 The API documentation is available via Swagger UI.

 ## Features